Posterior Average Effects: Introduction

 The plan of the paper is as follows.
 In Section \ref{Sec_mainex} we motivate the analysis by considering a fixed-effects model of teacher quality.
-In Section \ref{Sec_framework} we present the framework of our analysis.
-In Section \ref{Sec_properties} we establish the main theoretical results, and we discuss them in Section \ref{Sec_discuss}.
-In Section \ref{Sec_illustration} we illustrate the approach in two empirical settings.
-In Section \ref{sec_other_ex} we describe several additional examples and simulations.
-Finally, we extend the theoretical analysis to prediction problems in Section \ref{Sec_pred}, and we conclude in Section \ref{Sec_conclusion}.
+In Section \ref{Sec_framework} we present our framework and derive our main theoretical results.
+In Section \ref{Sec_illustration} we illustrate the use of PAE in two empirical settings.
+In Section \ref{sec_comp} we describe several extensions.
+Finally, we conclude in Section \ref{Sec_conclusion}.
+Replication codes are available as \href{https://sites.google.com/site/stephanebonhommeresearch/}{{online material}}.